 With over 30 years in this business, we can handle any size of project and we have all the pieces in place to deliver what you need on time and to budget.

 We are backed by a host of heritage and culture professionals enabling us to devise and implement first-class community engagement and place-making projects, offering original and stimulating outreach and publicity, as well as strategic guidance and training for community projects throughout Warwickshire and beyond.

 We are an Institute for Archaeologists Registered Organisation and have an extensive network of specialist experts on hand when we need them and if things get hectic we can mobilise a pool of CSCS certified relief staff to make sure your deadline is met.

-Recent Government Guidance for Planning in the Historic Environment (PPS5) requires applicants to provide a description of the significance of any heritage assets affected by their development proposals.
+The National Planning Policy Framework (NPPF) requires applicants to provide a description of the significance of any heritage assets affected by their development proposals.
 A Heritage Impact Assessment will be required to provide the local planning authority with enough information to understand the impact of the proposals.